 Do you lecture or teach workshops?
 How can students/organizers get in touch with you to schedule an event?

 I am now teaching History of Textiles in the MFA Textiles program at Parsons School of Design in New York.
-I no longer offer studio workshops.
-My web site (sandrasider.com) has information about critique workshops and lecturing.
-Today I am more interested in presentations associated with conferences, such as QuiltCon and SAQA meetings.
+So I no longer offer studio workshops.
+But my website (sandrasider.com) has information about critique workshops and lecturing.
+Today I prefer presentations associated with conferences, such as QuiltCon and SAQA meetings.

 What’s next for you?